Libre-Square/docker-django-cms/README.md

 This docker image consists of a **DjangoCMS** + **Gunicorn** + **Nginx** stack.
 A separate **PostgreSQL** container is expected as the database backend.
+A separate **Redis** container is expected to serve as cache and channels.

 The following is an example on how you may use this image.

 ## Step 1: Create a user defined bridge network
 > docker network create -d bridge --internal `bridge network name`

 ## Step 2: Deploy a PostgreSQL container in the private network
 > export POSTGRES_DB=`database name`